Virtual Machine Action Bar

 section.

-Select the connected VM you want to open the terminal of.
+- Click the button of the VM you want to access the terminal.

 Open terminal